 Navigate Two Levels

-- If there is a second level behind a first-level entry, the user can collapse and expand it by clicking on the collapse/expand icon.
+- If there is a second level behind a first-level entry, the user can collapse and expand it by clicking the collapse/expand icon.

 - Only use a group if at least two navigation links are available within the group.
+If some of the subitems in a group are sometimes hidden, it is recommended to keep the group even when only one subitem is visible.

 - Clicking an item in the side navigation area should never open a new browser window, tab, or popup; the content area should always be updated.